 When I decided to quit my job last year and start a business, I needed a support network that I could count on to help me get through the inevitable tough times.
 My family didn’t know how to support me because they never lived in those shoes.
 My friends were college students or recent graduates just trying to find a job and most of them had no entrepreneurial endeavors in mind.
 In fact, I found most people were encouraging more because they wanted to live vicariously through me rather than do the work themselves.

-I ended up joining a mastermind group called the Good Life Project with New York Time’s Bestselling author Jonathan Fields at the helm.
+Good Life Project with New York Time’s Bestselling author Jonathan Fields at the helm.
 He brought together 15 people from across the country (and Canada) and taught us business skills, mindset philosophy and group think that was beyond valuable.

 All 15 of us walked into a photo loft in New York City last March having never met each other before and walked away after that first weekend together forever changed, scratching our heads and wondering why we hadn’t been able to find “our” people in the world before?